vorSherer/code-201-prework/README.md

 ### Pre-work

 There is mandatory pre-work for Code 201 that counts as 5% of your total course grade.
-For each piece of pre-work listed here, there is a corresponding assignment in Canvas, and these assignments are due by the end of the Friday before the class starts. *Be sure to remember to submit responses to the Canvas assignments as you complete each portion of the pre-work.*
+You'll have the opportunity to report your progress on these assignments in our Learning Management System shortly after you've completed the enrollment process.
+In the meantime, please keep notes on your progress through these pre-work assignments, including the time you have invested in them and also details on any questions or problems you encounter.

 Pre-work is outlined in nine steps on this page.
 Note that in Step 3 there are specific instructions that are dependent upon your operating system, and also keep in mind that upon completing those steps that there are still Steps 4-9 to complete on this page, including code tutorials that take quite a bit of time.